 - 2.1.
 Schools must notify the Convenor at the September meeting if they will have teams competing in Volleyball. - 2.2.
 League play shall consist of 8 games. - 2.3.1.
 Competitive league games will be scheduled by the Convenor on Monday's and Wednesday's.
 If there are scheduling difficulties due to a large amount of teams, games may be scheduled on Tuesday's or Thursday's at the Convenor's discretion.
-If a school has more than four teams, the Convenor may create an unbalanced home/away schedule to accommodate.

-2.3.2.
-The Convenor will prepare both the season schedule and playoff brackets prior to the season beginning in order to prepare teams for playoff draws.
+If a school has more than four teams, the Convenor may create an unbalanced home/away schedule to accommodate. - 2.3.2.
+The Convenor will prepare both the season schedule and playoff brackets prior to the season beginning in order to prepare teams for playoff draws. - 2.4.

-- 2.4.
 Any changes to the schedule must be initiated by the school having the conflict, with the team that they are to play.
 The team initiating the change will notify the Convenor. - 2.5.
 For all unplayed games, the team originally requesting the change will receive a loss and the other team a win. - 2.6.
 Rescheduled games played after the official end of the league schedule will not be counted in rankings for the playoffs. - 2.7.
-Playoffs and finals are to be completed on the last weekend of November. - 3.
-Teams should arrive at designated schools for games as soon as possible (4:00 p.m. start).
-A game may be called at 4:20 p.m. if prior arrangements have not been made. - 4.
+Playoffs and finals are to be completed on the last weekend of November, provided that it is the weekend before Volleyball Provincials take place.
+The winning teams from MCSAA league play will attend the Volleyball Junior High Provincials. - 3.
+Teams should arrive at designated schools for games as soon as possible for a 4:00 p.m. start, unless a school designates a later start time.
+A game will be defaulted 15 minutes after the scheduled game start time, unless prior arrangements have been made. - 4.
 The hosting team is responsible for obtaining a referee and an umpire for the matches.
 Referees should be paid a minimum of \$20. - 5.
 Referees must meet the following qualifications: - 5.1.
 Must be at least a senior high school student. - 5.2.
-Must have attended a referee clinic. - 6.
-The home team is responsible for emailing in the score sheet to the Convenor and League Website Coordinator within 24 hours after the game as per Article 10.1.5. - 7.
+Must have attended a referee clinic.

+- 6. If there is an incident during a Volleyball game, it is the responsibility of the home team to submit an Incident Reporting Form to the Sports Convenor and President within 24 hours of the game in which the incident happened.
+The Incident Reporting Form can be found in Appendix F. Upon receipt of the form, the President and Directorship shall investigate the incident as outlined in the MCSAA Sportsmanship Policy (Article 11). - 7.
+The home team is responsible for emailing in the score sheet to the Convenor and League Website Coordinator within 24 hours after the game as per Article 10.1.5. - 8.
 All players should be dressed in their school's team uniform.
 Players must wear athletic footwear.
-Players are allowed to play in clothing as per their religious or cultural background, without discrimination, such as hijabs or leggings. - 8.
-Participation is open to all grade 6, 7, and any grade 8 who is 14 years of age or under as of January 1st of that school year.
+Players are allowed to play in clothing as per their religious or cultural background, without discrimination, such as hijabs or leggings. - 9.
+Participation is open to all grade 6, 7, and any grade 8 who is 14 years of age or under as of January 1st of that school year. - 10.
+Player selection and coaching for the developmental league should be in keeping with the vision of the developmental league found in Article 2.1.2.